geshan/geshan.github.com/about/index.md

 eleventyNavigation:
   key: About Me
   order: "3"
-date: 2021-03-24T12:20:00.000+00:00
+date: 2022-06-29T21:20:00.000+00:00
 cover: "/images/geshan.jpg"
 description:
   I am Geshan.
-I am a software engineer, with more than a decade of software engineering experience.
+I am a software engineer, with more than a 15+ years of software engineering experience.
 I have been blogging since 2007.
 ---

 <div class='flex md:flex-row flex-col-reverse rounded-md bg-indigo-500 p-3 md:h-80 mb-3'>
 <p class='cover-description text-2xl px-4 my-auto text-white '>
 Hi, I am Geshan.
-I am a software engineer, with more than a decade of software engineering experience.
-Currently, I am living in Sydney, Australia serving THE ICONIC as a lead software engineer.
+I am a software engineer, with more than a 15+ years of software engineering experience.
+Currently, I am living in Sydney, Australia serving Simply Wall St as a senior software engineer.
 </p>
 <img class="center rounded-full md:border-4 border-white h-44  md:h-5/6 m-auto " src="/images/geshan.jpg" title="Geshan Manandhar" alt="Geshan Manandhar">
 </div>

 I have a keen interest in REST architecture, microservices, and cloud computing.
-I am a language-agnostic software engineer who believes the value provided to the business is more important than the choice of language or framework.
+I am a language-agnostic software engineer (backend-focused) who believes the value provided to the business is more important than the choice of language or framework.

 ## Consciously evolving